nmshd/documentation/_docs_explore/44-integration-layer.md

 ## Webhooks to external systems

-Whenever a synchronization with the Backbone takes place, new messages or relationship changes could be received.
-The webhooks enable an automated routing of these events to external systems and thus a process automation with incoming messages or relationship changes.
+Whenever a synchronization with the Backbone takes place, new messages or Relationship changes could be received.
+The webhooks enable an automated routing of these events to external systems and thus a process automation with incoming messages or Relationship changes.

 ## Monitoring and Logging Capabilities